rBrenick/exception-dialog/README.md

 Subclasses of BaseExceptionAction are automatically added to the dialog if <code>show_button</code> is set to True.

-They can also be triggerd from the exception by setting <code>is_automatic</code> to True.
+They can also be triggered from the exception by setting <code>is_automatic</code> to True.